Now is the perfect time to start thinking about your pregnancy diet

 - Sips of water, cups of weak tea, fruit smoothies, cereal with low fat milk and even flat lemonade are good fluid options.

 - Keep a container of crackers and a glass of water on your bedside table.
-In the mornings, make sure you have something in your stomach other than your digestive enzymes.
+In the mornings, before you stand up, make sure you have something in your stomach other than your digestive enzymes.

 - Have a glass of milk and something light to eat just before you go to sleep at night.